robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the main advantage of using JSON:API or HAL for hypermedia in REST APIs?

-A) Smaller response sizes
+- A. Smaller response sizes
-B) Standardized hypermedia format
+- B. Standardized hypermedia format
-C) Better performance
+- C. Better performance
-D) Enhanced security
+- D. Enhanced security

 ### Back
 **Correct Answer**: B